MCLR: Improving Conditional Modeling via Inter-Class Likelihood-Ratio Maximization and Unifying Classifier-Free Guidance with Alignment Objectives: Experimental Results

 For diffusion models, we primarily report FD computed with DINOv2 features (FD\textsubscript{DINOv2}).
-While FID (Inception-based FD) is widely used in the diffusion literature, we find that for strong pretrained model such as EDM2, it can be insensitive to perceptually meaningful improvements.
+While FID (Inception-based FD) is widely used in the diffusion literature, we find that for strong pretrained model such as EDM2 which already achieves strong FID (1.5-2), it can be insensitive to perceptually meaningful improvements.
 In particular, although both CFG and MCLR lead to visually pronounced quality improvements, the FID score often does not improve and may even degrade.
 In contrast, FD\textsubscript{DINOv2} consistently captures these improvements, aligning with prior findings that it correlates more strongly with human evaluations~\cite{stein2023exposing}.
-For visual autoregressive models, both FID and FD\textsubscript{DINOv2} improve consistently.
+For base models that are less strong including VAR and SiT, both FID and FD\textsubscript{DINOv2} improve consistently.

 Precision and Recall exhibit consistent trends across feature extractors; we therefore report results computed with Inception features in the main text and defer DINOv2-based results to~\cref{additional results appendix}.